Diamante-Smith/osticket-prereqs/README.md

 - We are gonna be registering PHP from within IIS

-- So we are making the webserver aware of the existence of PHP on the computer and where it is
+- So we are making the web server aware of the existence of PHP on the computer and telling it where it is

 <br>